zhaofeng-shu33/triangle_counting_gpu_v2/README.md

 ```

 ## Counting Triangles
-The parallelism comes from the triangles containing each edge is independent from each other.
+The parallelism comes from the triangles containing of each edge is independent from each other.